Jay Meldrum's Profile

 Biography

-Jay S. Meldrum was the Executive Director of Michigan Tech's Keweenaw Research Center (KRC) and Executive Director of Sustainability for the University.
-Jay has recently been appointed Michigan Tech’s point of contact and official liaison to northern lower Michigan’s Grand Traverse area to help expand the developing regional relationship.
+Jay S. Meldrum is the Executive Director of the Michigan Tech Traverse City Research Center.
+Jay was appointed as Michigan Tech’s point of contact and official liaison to northern lower Michigan’s Grand Traverse area to help expand the developing regional relationship.
+Meldrum's current research is in Electrification of Vehicle including Electric Boats and Snowmobiles.
+Prior to being the Executive Director of the Michigan Tech Traverse City Research Center, Jay was the Executive Director of Michigan Tech's Keweenaw Research Center (KRC) and Executive Director of Sustainability for the Michigan Tech.
 Meldrum is an active member of the Society of Automotive Engineers (SAE) and has served on several committees and boards including the The Board of Directors (2014-2016).
 Meldrum was also the lead organizer for the SAE Clean Snowmobile Challenge, a Collegiate Design Series Competition that promotes the redesign of snowmobiles for lower emissions, lower noise output, and better fuel economy.
 Jay earned a MS in Mechanical Engineering from the University of Michigan and a BS in Mechanical Engineering from General Motors Institute (now Kettering University).

 Jay's research projects